Skip Navigation

 Customer support options

-Some (but not all) pages on the website offer an in-browser instant chat.
-They typically reply instantly, but if you don’t hear back within a few minutes, they’ll answer via email so you don’t have to keep the tab open.
+All of the pages on the MyToolbox Genomics website also offer an in-browser instant chat (the little speech bubble icon in the bottom right).
+They typically reply instantly, but if you don’t hear back within a few minutes or the popup states they’re currently offline, they’ll answer via email so you don’t have to keep the tab open.

 MyToolbox Genomics alternatives